denisaorlikova/portfolio/README.md

 To do next:

-- add scroll animations
+- add scroll animations 🕺
 - add about section and project huddle content
-- add overlays to the gallery
+- add overlays to the gallery 🧞‍♂️
+- auto-prefixer 👹